smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ## [1] "dvdrental.tar"
 ```

+## Create the database and restore from the backup
 We can execute programs inside the Docker container with the `exec` command.
 In this case we tell Docker to execute the `psql` program inside the `sql-pet` container and pass it some commands.

 ```r